Individual Travel Assistance

 What You Get: our trips and “Access Packages” include 2nd class rail tickets.
 Upgrading puts you in 1st class instead: comfortable, spacious (±40% more room per passenger), and vinyl-free.
 It smells better, and seats may be available on trains sold out in 2nd class.
 The added comfort is welcome after a night flight, or on cramped high-speed trains.

 1st class does not generally include meals: food is sold separately on most continental European trains.
-Exceptions are “Eurostar” trains between London and Paris or Brussels; Spanish express trains under their plethoric and incomprehensible brand names (“AVE,” “Euromed,” “Altara,” “Alvia,” “Alaris,” etc.); “Thalys” trains between Paris and Belgium, Holland; Swedish X-2000 services, and daylight trains between France and Germany or Switzerland.
-On all these services, at-seat meals are provided as part of the ticket cost in 1st class.
+Exceptions are “Eurostar” trains between London and Paris or Brussels; Spanish express trains under their plethoric and incomprehensible brand names (“AVE,” “Euromed,” “Altara,” “Alvia,” “Alaris,” etc.); and trains between Paris and Belgium, Holland, Germany and Switzerland.
+On all these services, at-seat meals are provided as part of the ticket cost in 1st class, though they can tend more to “snack” depending on the time of day.

 The cost of upgrading to 1st class varies by distance, but is always far lower than comparable upgrades on planes.